Requirements to Become a FireMedic

 The job is both physically and emotionally demanding, therefore applicants must be in excellent physical condition as well as in good health.
 Candidates must pass a medical examination to NFPA 1001 (Standards for Professional Qualifications, Chapter 2-Entrance Requirements) conducted by physicians designated by The City of Red Deer, at no cost to the candidate.
 There is no grade or mark to this examination - either a candidate passes or fails, and is so informed.
 Candidates must have 20/20 vision (may be corrected) and must not be color blind.
 Candidates must not have any hearing impairments.

 Physical Activity Testing

-In 2015, Red Deer Emergency Services (RDES) adopted the University of Alberta Firefighter Applicant Physical Fitness Evaluation Standards to assess physical abilities in potential FireMedic recruits.
+Red Deer Emergency Services (RDES) uses the University of Alberta Firefighter Applicant Physical Fitness Evaluation Standards to assess physical abilities in potential FireMedic recruits.

 This testing requires maximal effort and must be completed while wearing firefighting personal protective equipment.
 This equipment weighs approximately 50 pounds and includes a helmet, hood, gloves, pants, boots, a jacket and a self-contained breathing apparatus (SCBA).

 Visit the Firefighter Fitness Testing webpage for detailed information on the RDES physical fitness evaluation for recruits.